alexnortn/webVR/README.md

 		Empathy
 		Extend Screen Real Estate
 		Storytelling + Narrative
 	What does VR do not so well?
+		Traditional Charting Language
 	Examples: APPs / Experiences

 	^ Add demo + deploy --> power of web technologies